 Nurse Malpractice and Negligence

-- Giving the wrong type of food or drink to a patient
+- Giving the wrong type of food to a patient

-- Giving the wrong type of medication or the wrong dose
+- Administering the wrong medication or wrong dosage

 - Failure to keep proper records